qzc438/academic-kickstart/content/home/people.md

 ---
 widget: people

+# Activate this widget? true/false
+active: true

-headless: true  # This file represents a page section.
+# This file represents a page section.
+headless: true

+# Order that this section appears on the page.
+weight: 20

 # ...
 Put Your Section Options Here (title etc.) ...
+title: Meet the Team

 content:
   # Choose which groups/teams of users to display.